 If there’s a professional development opportunity you’d like us to consider developing, please email info@withtas.com.

 We acknowledge the Tasmanian Aboriginal people and their enduring custodianship of lutruwita (Tasmania).
-We honour the uninterrupted care, protection and belonging to these islands, skies and waterways, before the invasion and colonisation of European settlement.
+We honour their uninterrupted care, protection and belonging to these islands, skies and waterways, before the invasion and colonisation of European settlement.
 We acknowledge the Aboriginal people who continue to care for this country today.
 We pay our respects to their Elders, past and present.
 We honour their stories, songs, art, and culture, and their aspirations for the future of their people and these lands.